 The Educational Psychologist works with teachers to meet pupils’ learning needs.

-The Family Support Worker can support families with sleep issues and with The Positive Parenting Programme.
+The Family Support Practitioner can support families with sleep issues and with The Positive Parenting Programme.

 Who should parents contact if they are considering whether their child should join our school?

-The Principle Special Needs Officer for our school is Norma Riddle based in Winchester.
-She can be contacted by email at firstname.lastname@example.org
+The Principle Special Needs Officer for our school is Nick Mann based in Winchester.
+He can be contacted by email at firstname.lastname@example.org

 How will the school prepare and support my child/young person to join the school, transfer to a new school or transition to the next stage of life?